 A list of student, teacher, and electronic resources, evaluation rubrics, extension activities and standards is provided for the implementation of the unit.

-(Recommended for Integrated Language Arts, Science, and Social Studies, grades 5-7)
+(Developed for Integrated Science, Language Arts, and Social Studies, grade 7; recommended for Science, grades 5-7)